-For linear SA, the first moment bounds for the $\ell_2$-norm of the error with constant stepsize were given in \cite{lakshminarayanan2018linear,srikant2019finite}.
-Based on these, one could obtain high probability bounds, albeit with polynomial tails instead of exponential ones.

-To our knowledge, the strongest result on exponential high probability bounds for linear SA is given in \cite{dalal2018general}.
+\textit{Linear Stochastic Approximation.} For linear SA, the first moment bounds for the $\ell_2$-norm of the error with constant stepsize were given in \cite{lakshminarayanan2018linear,srikant2019finite}.
+Based on these, one could obtain high-probability bounds, albeit with polynomial tails instead of exponential ones.
+To our knowledge, the strongest result on exponential high-probability bounds for linear SA is given in \cite{dalal2018general}.
 There, the authors analyze a two-timescale linear SA with decreasing stepsizes, and with multiplicative, a.s. bounded, martingale-difference noise.
-In this setting, they obtain maximal exponential high probability bounds for all iterates large enough by choosing stepsizes that depend on both the runtime and the probability tolerance level.
-On the other hand, there is a line of work that focuses primarily on the product of random matrices, and then applies these results to linear SA.
-In \cite{durmus2021tight}, the authors consider an linear SA with constant stepsize, where the noise is Markovian and a.s. bounded.
-In this setting, they develop high probability bounds on the product of random matrices to obtain sub-exponential high probability bounds when the random matrices are almost surely Hurwitz, and polynomial high probability bounds when the random matrices are only Hurwitz in expectation.
+In this setting, they obtain maximal exponential high-probability bounds for all iterates large enough by choosing stepsizes that depend on both the runtime and the confidence level.
+On the other hand, there is a line of work that focuses primarily on the product of random matrices and then applies these results to linear SA.
+In \cite{durmus2021tight}, the authors consider a linear SA with constant stepsize, where the noise is Markovian and a.s. bounded.
+In this setting, they develop high-probability bounds on the product of random matrices to obtain sub-exponential high-probability bounds when the random matrices are a.s.
+Hurwitz, and polynomial high-probability bounds when the random matrices are only Hurwitz in expectation.
 This was later extended to the case of Polyak-Ruppert averaged iterates in \cite{durmusAveraged,Mou20}.